Severe or long-lasting back pain may be a sign of degenerative disc disease, which can affect your quality of life as early as your 30s.

 Back pain is a common problem, affecting 8 out of 10 people at some point in their lives.
 It often goes away on its own, especially if you help the process along with rest and over-the-counter pain relievers.
 If it doesn’t go away, or if the pain is severe, it could be a sign of an underlying condition.

 One of the most common conditions behind back pain, degenerative disc disease can cause serious nerve and muscle pain and — in severe cases — even impact your mobility.
-The good news, though, is that most cases can be resolved without surgery, according to David S. Cheng, MD, a spine, physical medicine and rehabilitation specialist at Keck Medicine of USC and clinical assistant professor of neurological surgery at the Keck School of Medicine of USC.
+The good news, though, is that most cases can be resolved without surgery, according to David S. Cheng, MD, a spine, physical medicine and rehabilitation specialist at Keck Medicine of USC and clinical associate professor of neurological surgery at the Keck School of Medicine of USC.
 But in order to properly diagnose and treat your back pain, it’s important to talk to a doctor.

 What causes degenerative disc disease?